 “But if the watchman see the sword come, and blow not the trumpet, and the people be not warned: if the sword come and take any person from among them, he is taken away in his iniquity: but his blood will I require at the watchman's hand.*” —Ezekiel 33:6 (KJV)

 * I will hold the watchman accountable for his death.

 How to read this graph:

 Some points to note:

-2. Every month on the graph since Feb.
-2008 has an anomaly (distance from the 20th Century average) above 0.4° C. The last month with a negative anomaly was Dec.
+6. Every month since February 2008 has an anomaly (distance from the 20th Century average) above 0.4° C. The last month with a negative anomaly was Dec.
 1984.
-The highest anomaly was 1.24° C. in March 2016, roughly equivalent to 1.50°C. above the 1850-1900 average which the IPCC refers to as “pre-industrial” levels.
+The highest anomaly was 1.30° C. in March 2016, roughly equivalent to 1.50°C. above the 1850-1900 average which the IPCC refers to as “pre-industrial” levels.

 Why is this graph important?

 1. This is a “you can't see the forest for the trees” graph.
 Forests are important; but so are individual trees.
-Indeed, there is no forest without trees.
+Indeed, there is no forest without the trees.

 3. You can get a similar graph from NOAA's Climate at a Glance section; but I like the way this graph presents the data.
 I think the white spaces and the color coding increase readability.

 4. Why 14 years?
 Why not some other period like 7 or 20 years?
 No particular reason.
 With a longer period the lines get squished together and are harder to read.
 Shorter periods show less data.
 This started out as a ten year graph but has grown longer as I add months.